nao1215/sqly/website/content/formats.md

 An empty field in a CSV is an empty string, not a NULL — above, `note` is `""`.
 A NULL comes from SQL: an outer join with no match, an explicit `NULL`, an aggregate over no rows.
-Both print as blank in `table` and `csv`, so JSON is where they separate: `""` and `null`.
+The two print the same in `table` and `csv`, so JSON is where they separate: `""` and `null`.

 In `csv` and `tsv`, a one-column result writes an empty value as `""`: a blank